 “If you fall off, I hope you can fly,” the library warned in a press release.

 The pranksters are on NMPL security staff’s radar, too.
-Gonzales says their guard reviews security camera footage each year, hoping to solve the mystery.
+Gonzalez says their guard reviews security camera footage each year, hoping to solve the mystery.
 He’s had no such luck, she says.
 And that suits her fine.

 “I would be extremely sad if, one year, I don’t see a pumpkin on that steeple,” Gonzalez says.
 “We don’t want to break the magic.”